aryanvakharia/DeployMLModel-Flask-Containerized/README.md

 ## Deploying CONTAINERIZED ML Model using Flask
 Project to containerize MaajidKhan's DeployMLModel-Flask

-**NOTE: This project is merely for experimental and learning purposes, I am not trying to claim the original project as my own, all credits for the original app code go to the creator, MaajidKhan**
+**NOTE: I am not trying to claim the original project as my own, all credits for the original app code go to the creator, MaajidKhan**

 **ORIGINAL README BELOW**